FAQ. All you need to know

 Q. What is the wireless range of a WiCap?

-A. We, at BOO9, have tested WiCaps with various recreational vehicles and have found the app works reliably and accurately in all normal situations.
+A. We've tested WiCaps with various recreational vehicles and have found the app works reliably and accurately in all normal situations.
 In short, the range is adequate for use with caravans, trailers and motorhomes.

 In technical terms . . .
 WiCaps use an international wireless standard called Bluetooth (BLE).
 The transmitted power is regulated to a fixed strength.
 The signal received varies, of course, with range as well as a number of other factors.